-In this chaos of inputs how it’s important to maintain your focus mindset.
+In this chaos of input how important it is to keep your mindset focused.

-In a world that tends more and more to capture our attention, that provides us with all kinds of inputs at any time, the focus of concentration becomes a true determining factor.
+In a world that tends more and more to capture our attention, that provides us with all kinds of inputs at any time, how we decide to focus our concentration becomes a true determining factor.

 Each one of us is born with a personal attention span and very often the cognitive attitude is strongly influenced by it.
 That is to say that not all children learn the same concepts at the same speed.
 Of course, it must be stated that at the base there is a profound genetic attitude and an additional physiological inclination given by the social context, which influences the predisposition to a provided subject rather than another.